 Eat like a Fish is Bren Smith’s mantra and the title of his book.
 He is also the Executive Director ofGreenWave, an organization that champions and assists ocean farmers in the United States and internationally.
-Smith believes the future of food will involve farming over 500 varieties of seaweed such as dulce, kelp and nori, for food and a host of other uses, but notes that this revolution is going to take a change in our taste and behaviour.
+Smith believes the future of food will involve farming over 500 varieties of seaweed such as dulce, kelp and nori, for food and a host of other uses.
+Smith notes that this revolution is going to take a change in our taste and behaviour.
 To help the industry succeed, Smith and other Ocean Farmers including Leslie Booher of Sunken Seaweed, believe we need to begin to cook with seagreens.

 “It turned out that what I needed was the brilliance of chefs that specialize in vegetables.
 So I gave it to a chef, Brooks Headley, in New York City.
 He made barbecue kelp noodles with parsnips and breadcrumbs.
 No one even thought of it as seaweed because you get that heat of the barbecue sauce, the soft roundness of the parsnips.
 So the noodles as a delivery device that we all know and eat, the kelp is a great noodle because it stays al dente.
 And no one even blinked at it.
-And that was the beginning of the journey of really trying to figure out what are the new kinds of flavors and mouth fields we need to bring to the kelp that we grow.
+And that was the beginning of the journey of really trying to figure out what are the new kinds of flavors and mouth feels we need to bring to the kelp that we grow.”

 Why are we eating fish for Omega 3s, rather than eating what the fish eat?
-I wish this was more complicated, I’d sound smarter…
+I wish this was more complicated, I’d sound smarter.

 But when we hand it to our chefs they can they transform it into something that is palatable, beautiful, delicious.